samiamlabs/minireach_docs/source/demo_teleop.rst

 If the truck still does not respond to the controller, you might have to relaunch the drivers.
 Do this by following the steps below.

+1).
 Login to the truck
 ^^^^^^^^^^^^^^^^^^

  #.
-Make sure that the truck and the computer is connected to the same WiFi router.
- #.
-Launch NoMachine, on the Ubuntu computer it should be available in the upper right corner on the screen.
+Launch NoMachine, on the Ubuntu laptop it should be available in the upper right corner on the screen.
  #.
 Choose the truck you want to login to.

 ..
 Note::